xd009642/streamer-template/doc/03_audio_decoding.md

 crate.
 It seems to be the most thorough crate and provides a number of algorithms and parameters to tweak them.
 And what is software if not the desire for an abundance of knobs to twiddle?

-## The Model

-In real life often a specific model will have been trained and validated in a more normal machine learning dev environment (likely Python based).
-As our researchers may want to interact with this code when it comes to Rust I typically try to keep it as contained in some `Model` type as possible.
-This isn't always possible but as this is a template project we can keep things easy.